Overview of the best photonics books: 2025 update

 Elements of photonics

 Elements of photonics is another excellent introductory photonics book.
 It is well organized with several practice problems as well as solutions.
-This makes it particularly well suited to being used as an accompanying text for introductory courses in photonics.

 Elements of photonics is a two-volume book.
 The first volume focuses on photonics in free space and special media.
-The second volume of the book focuses on photonics in bounded media especially fiber optics and integrated photonics.

-In truth, its approach is rather different from that of fundamentals of photonics.
-The chapters in elements of photonics are organized differently.
 The book starts off with Fourier optics and then uses it to address practical problems like light propagation in anisotropic media and the optical properties of crystals under various external fields.

-As a student, I often consulted both books to get slightly different accounts of the same basic principles.
 However, I always had the feeling that elements of photonics had a lot more equations/mathematics when compared to fundamentals of photonics.

 Also, as mentioned earlier, elements of photonics covers two important areas of photonics.
 On the other hand fundamentals of photonics has a broader outlook and gives you a flavor of many different areas of photonics.
-Areas covered include guided-wave optics, non-linear/ultrafast optics, photonics devices, fiber-optic communications, optical information processing, lasers, and optoelectronics.

 I think every student in photonics should have both books.
 This ensures you get a well-rounded perspective on the basics of photonics and sets you up nicely for the future.

 Now that we have introduced two excellent books covering the basics of photonics, it is time to move to the more advanced stuff.
-I now introduce the selection of books I think should be interesting for graduate students as well as photonics engineers/researchers.

 Photonics books for researchers and engineers